ComicsBlend

 Doop is now working (mostly sleeping on the job) for Logan at the Jean Grey School.
 In this week’s Wolverine and the X-Men #17 the Allreds join writer Jason Aaron for Doop- the untold story.
 Now we know why Logan recruited the green ball and why he’s asleep a lot.
 One of the most obscure characters in comics receives a hilarious, colorful back story.
 What’s even better is the other outrageous and forgotten character who makes a surprise appearance in Doop’s tale.
 We see just how crucial a role Doop has been playing all this time and the sacrifices (sexual and otherwise) the great green one has made to protect the future of mutantkind.

-This Doop-centric isn’t just comic relief.
+This Doop-centric story isn’t just comic relief.
 This issue forwards the elements of this amazing series and reinforces what I love about the eclectic cast.
 Aaron continues to perfectly mix action, drama and humor.
 This is an offbeat and welcome break from the doom of AvX.
 Wolverine may be the only character who can understand Doop’s language but the green guy speaks volumes on the pages of this issue – maybe the funniest of the year.

 By Editor